liujiawen-jpg/GDOT-Net/README.md

 ## Environment install

-### It is recommended to use Python 3.10.x to avoid ImportError
+### It is recommended to use Python 3.12.x to avoid ImportError

 ```
-cd requirements

 # Necessary environment requirements
 pip install -r requirements.txt
 ```
+GDOT-Net requires the rational_kat library.
+You can find the installation instructions here: https://github.com/Adamdad/rational_kat_cu.

 ## How to run the code!!!!